pytorch/botorch/docs/botorch_and_ax.md

 a sensible default for modeling and optimization which can be customized by specifying and passing in bespoke model constructors, acquisition functions, and optimization strategies.
-This model bridge utilizes a number of built-in transformations (**TODO**: make sure these transformations are documented in Ax, and link to them here), such as normalizing input spaces and outputs to ensure reasonable fitting of GPs.
+This model bridge utilizes a number of built-in transformations (**TODO**: cross-link to Ax documentation), such as normalizing input spaces and outputs to ensure reasonable fitting of GPs.

 ## When to use BoTorch though Ax